fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/AzureRM.Sql.md

 ### [Stop-AzureRmSqlServerUpgrade](./Stop-AzureRmSqlServerUpgrade.md)
-Stops the upgrade of a nextref_database server.
+Stops the upgrade of a SQL Database server.

 ### [Suspend-AzureRmSqlDatabase](./Suspend-AzureRmSqlDatabase.md)